 Part Exchange of your House – How it Works

 Selling a property in the UK can be hard work at the best of time.
-There is a lot involved in the process, from getting a proper valuation to choosing the right estate agent.
-And then there is the added complexities of property chains.
+And if you are in a house chain that fails at some point this could cause a great deal of worry.
 By agreeing to part exchange your house you could avoid all of this worry.

 You may be selling your house to meet a deadline, perhaps to move elsewhere to start a new job.
 It can also be costly, with estate agent’s and surveyor’s fees.
 And there is the fear that you will lose money you put in if the sale doesn’t go ahead.

 There are some alternatives to the traditional way of selling a house using an estate agent.
-In this guide we look at part exchange schemes in detail and offer help on alternatives.
+In this guide we look at part exchange schemes in general to explain how these work.

 Quick Page Navigation